In appendix: A Note on a Vatican Judgement

 Our Lady told me to give you this message.

 Bijakovici, 21.06.1983. "

 [See Ogledalo Pravde.
-Biskupski ordinarijat u Mostaru o navodnim ukazanjima i porukama u Međugorju (The Mostar Bishop’s Court on the alleged Apparitions and Messages of Medjugorje), Mostar, 2001, pp. 88-89 and Laurentin, Message et pédagogie de Marie a Medjugorje.
+Biskupski ordinarijat u Mostaru o navodnim ukazanjima i porukama u Međugorju (The Diocesan Curia of Mostar on the Alleged Apparitions and Messages of Medjugorje), Mostar, 2001, pp. 88-89 and Laurentin, Message et pédagogie de Marie a Medjugorje.
 Corpus chronologique des messages.
 Urgence du retour à Dieu, O.E.I.L., Paris, 1988, pp. 311-312.
 English edition: Messages and Teachings of Mary at Medjugorje.
 Chronological Corpus of the Messages.
 The Urgency to Return to God, Riehle Foundation, 1988]

 § 3.
 The Demonization

 But even worst was accomplished, culminating into a public and literal demonization of Bishop Pavao Žanić.

 To verify this, one simply has to check the “Chronicle of the Apparitions”, which was at that time maintained by the assistant pastor, Slavko Barbarić.
 The “Chronicle” is an important document, which may be consulted at the archives of either the parish of Medjugorje or at the dioceses of Mostar (the “Chronicle” is, for instance, the original source for the so-called “messages to the parish”, which the Gospa has been giving Marija every Thursday from March 184 to January 1987, and on the 25th of each month ever since).

 The demonization of the bishop was achieved through a series of messages that Ivan gave to the prayer group he himself had formed.